AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Should You Contact the Other Party’s Insurance Company After an Accident?

-You are not responsible for informing the other party’s insurance company after an accident.
-Your insurance company will advise you on the next steps in the reporting and claims process.
+You should not contact the other party’s insurer after an accident.
+You are not responsible for informing their insurer an accident occurred, and your insurance company will advise you on the next steps in the reporting and claims process.
 In rare cases, your insurance provider might instruct you to contact the other driver’s insurance company to file a third-party insurance claim for car repairs and medical expenses, but it’s common for your insurance company to do this step for you.

-Another reason not to contact the other party’s insurance company is that it may hold any information you provide against you during the claims process to create reasonable doubt regarding who caused the accident.
-It may even go so far as to offer a lump sum that requires you to forego a (potentially more lucrative) liability claim.4
+Contacting the other party’s insurer may put you at risk of casting reasonable doubt on who was at-fault, based on the information you provide.
+The insurer may even go so far as to offer a lump sum that requires you to forego a (potentially more lucrative) liability claim.4

 How Can Your Insurance Help You After a Minor Accident?